g0bel1n/Avengers_AntGame/README.md

 ## Briefly

 This project is an implementation of what can be called an "Ant Search".
 Generic ants are independently generated.
-They follow some basic rules, are attracted to food and leave pheromones or markers behind them depending of in which state they are.
+They follow some basic rules, are attracted to food and leave pheromones or markers behind them depending on in which state they are.
 It enables them to guide other in order to develop a common intelligence based on each individual experience.

 It can be implemented to solve TSP Problems